Spicy Barbecue Sauce Recipe

 Storage

-Refrigerator: Store leftovers in an airtight container in the refrigerator for up to 1 week.
+Refrigerator: Store leftovers in an airtight container for up to 1 week.

 Freezer: Freeze the barbecue sauce for up to 3 months.